 The New Garden Society is run by horticulturists, landscapers and farmers who seek to expand green industry opportunities for our incarcerated and formerly incarcerated neighbors in Greater-Boston.

 Renee Portanova, Co-Founder and Director

 Renée Portanova is a horticulturist and environmental educator.
 Currently, she serves as the Garden Center Manager at Allandale Farm.
 She holds degrees in Psychology, Conservation Biology and Environmental Education from Manhattan College, Columbia University and Lesley University, respectively.
 Renee received her Organic Land Care Professional accreditation through the Northeast Organic Farming Association (NOFA) and UMASS Green School Landscaping Management certification in 2010.
 Renée's teaching experience includes a breadth of horticultural topics, to various communities.
 Her pedagogical approach is both political and scientific, emphasizing the importance of horticulture in our society and personal lives.
 She brings proficiency, through extensive field work, and her passion for teaching/learning to every "classroom" setting.
 Renee's field experience includes best practices in land management in the following settings: specialty cut flower farm, fine gardening, orcharding and ecological restoration.
 Co-founding and directing The New Garden Society is an ideal synthesis of her passion, education and expertise.
-Originally from Long Island, NY, Renée currently resides in Jamaica Plain, MA with her family.
+Originally from Long Island, NY, Renée currently resides in Roslindale, MA.